-After transferring to Oakland University, students must complete a writing intensive course in the major and a capstone course.
-Students who have satisfied the OSTP policy must also either transfer in a course that is acceptable for the knowledge application (KA) requirement or take an approved KA course at OU after transferring.
-Under the OSTP policy, the Office of the Registrar will designate if the policy has been satisfied.
-Only courses with a grade of "C" or 2.0 or higher can be used for this policy.

-In addition, Oakland University is recognizing statewide general education agreements from the state of Ohio.
+After transferring to Oakland University, students must complete a Writing Intensive course in the Major course and a Capstone course.
+Students who have satisfied the OSTP policy must also either transfer in a course that is acceptable for the Knowledge Applications (KA) requirement or take an approved KA course at OU after transferring.
+In addition, Oakland University is recognizing statewide General Education agreements from the state of Ohio.
 Out of State students awarded another state's recognized statewide general education agreement will automatically qualify for the OSTP regardless of degree status.
 Students from participating out of state institutions must present for review a transcript bearing their state's satisfied designation.